-- On the Home Screen, open the Files app by tapping the icon - Navigate to the folder containing the files you want to share using the Navigation menu or the left-side navigation drawer. - 3.
+- On the Home Screen, open the Files app by tapping the icon . - Navigate to the folder containing the files you want to share using the Navigation menu or the left-side navigation drawer. - 3.
 Long-press on one or multiple files to select.

-- 4. Tap the share icon in the top toolbar to open the Share pop-up dialog. - 5.
-Tap to choose a sharing method and follow the system prompts to share the file or files. - 6.
-(Optional) If uploading to Link-Live: - a.
-Tap the Elink-Live option. - b.
+4. Tap the share icon in the top toolbar to open the Share pop-up dialog.

+- Tap to choose a sharing method and follow the system prompts to share the file or files. - 6.
+(Optional) If uploading to Link-Live:

+a.
+Tap the Elink-Live option.

+b.
 Enter any Comments you would like attached to your file.

-- Select SAVE TO LAST TEST RESULT or SAVE TO UPLOADED FILES.
-Your files are then uploaded and viewable on Link-Live.com.) - d.
-See the Link-Live chapter for more information on using Link-Live with your LRAT 3000-4000
+- c.
+Select SAVE TO LAST TEST RESULT or SAVE TO UPLOADED FILES.
+Your files are then uploaded and viewable on Link-Live.com.
+(The SAVE TO LAST TEST RESULT option attaches the image to your most recently run AutoTest, Performance, iPerf, or Cable Test results on Link-Live.com.) - d.
+See the Link-Live chapter for more information on using Link-Live with your LinkRunner 10G.